Frequently Asked Questions

 A Typical Day on the Island

 All Scouts participate in raising and lowering 27 flags around the Fort and other locations on the Island.
 Island flags are raised promptly at 9:30 am and lowered at 6:30 pm.
 All flags are raised and lowered simultaneously.
-The primary purpose of the camp is service.
+The primary purpose of the program is service.
 Scouts serve as guides in the Fort and other paid admission historical attractions on the island.
 When not serving Guide Duty, Scouts may be participating in service and conservation projects on the island.
 Every Scout has off duty time every day where they can explore the island, go into the village, or hang out at the barracks.

 Are Visitors Allowed?